Diósi–Penrose model: Penrose's proposal

 It is well known that general relativity and quantum mechanics, our most fundamental theories for describing the universe, are not compatible, and the unification of the two is still missing.
 The standard approach to overcome this situation is to try to modify general relativity by quantizing gravity.
-Penrose suggests an opposite approach, what he calls “gravitization of quantum mechanics”, where quantum mechanics gets modified when gravitational effects become relevant.
-The reasoning underlying this approach is the following one: take a massive system well-localized states in space.
-In this case, being the state well-localized, the induced space–time curvature is well defined.
+Penrose suggests an opposite approach, what he calls "gravitization of quantum mechanics", where quantum mechanics gets modified when gravitational effects become relevant.
+The reasoning underlying this approach is the following one: take a massive system of well-localized states in space.
+In this case, the state being well-localized, the induced space–time curvature is well defined.
 According to quantum mechanics, because of the superposition principle, the system can be placed (at least in principle) in a superposition of two well-localized states, which would lead to a superposition of two different space–times.
-The key idea is that since space–time metric should be well defined, nature “dislikes” these space–time superpositions and suppresses them by collapsing the wave function to one of the two localized states.
+The key idea is that since space–time metric should be well defined, nature "dislikes" these space–time superpositions and suppresses them by collapsing the wave function to one of the two localized states.